TormodLandet/Ocellaris/README.rst

 ---------------------

 Ocellaris is copyright Tormod Landet, 2015-2017.
-Ocellaris is licensed under the Apache 2.0 license, a permissive free software license, compatible with version 3 of the GNU GPL.
+Ocellaris is licensed under the Apache 2.0 license, a permissive free software license compatible with version 3 of the GNU GPL.